apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/installation/kubernetes.md

 > Because of the commercial license, we cannot directly use the driver of MySQL.
 >
-> If you want to add MySQL datasource, you can build a new image based on the `apache/dolphinscheduler` image as follows.
+> If you want to add MySQL datasource, you can build a new image based on the `apache/dolphinscheduler` image follow the following instructions:

 1. Download the MySQL driver [mysql-connector-java-8.0.16.jar](https://repo1.maven.org/maven2/mysql/mysql-connector-java/8.0.16/mysql-connector-java-8.0.16.jar).